YosefLab/scvi-criticism/README.md

 ## Getting started

 Please refer to the [documentation][link-docs].
-In particular, the

--   [API documentation][link-api].

 ## Installation

 You need to have Python 3.8 or newer installed on your system.
-If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+If you don't have Python installed, we recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

-There are several alternative options to install scvi-criticism:
+To install the latest development version of scvi-criticism:

 <!--
 1) Install the latest release of `scvi-criticism` from `PyPI <https://pypi.org/project/scvi-criticism/>`_: